African Fat-Tailed Gecko

 AFTs are generally calmer and more docile than leopard geckos, though they can be shyer initially.
 Their distinctive banded patterns and plump tails make them attractive pets, and they're available in several color morphs.

-Caring for a African Fat-Tailed Gecko is a long-term commitment that extends well beyond basic husbandry.
+Caring for an African Fat-Tailed Gecko is a long-term commitment that extends well beyond basic husbandry.
 With a lifespan that can reach 15-20+ years under optimal conditions, prospective keepers should approach African Fat-Tailed Gecko ownership as a multi-year or even multi-decade responsibility.
 This species has evolved in specific ecological niches, and replicating those conditions in captivity is the foundation of good care.
 The Beginner-Intermediate care level designation reflects the fact that African Fat-Tailed Gecko require consistent attention to environmental parameters—temperature gradients, humidity levels, lighting cycles, and substrate conditions all play critical roles in their physical and behavioral health.

 What sets experienced African Fat-Tailed Gecko keepers apart from beginners is their understanding that these animals communicate through subtle behavioral cues rather than obvious vocalizations or body language.
 Changes in coloring, feeding response, basking patterns, and activity levels all provide diagnostic information about the animal's wellbeing.
-A African Fat-Tailed Gecko that consistently avoids its warm basking zone, for instance, may be signaling early illness rather than simple preference.
+A African Fat-Tailed Gecko that consistently avoids its warm zone, for instance, may be signaling early illness rather than simple preference.
 Similarly, changes in defecation frequency, consistency, or timing can indicate digestive or parasitic issues long before other symptoms become apparent.
-Learning to read these signals is arguably the most important skill a African Fat-Tailed Gecko keeper can develop.
+Learning to read these signals is arguably the most important skill an African Fat-Tailed Gecko keeper can develop.

 Natural Habitat & Origin

-African Fat-Tailed Geckos are native to West Africa:
+African Fat-Tailed Geckos are native to West Africa: Understanding how this applies specifically to African Fat Tailed Gecko helps you avoid common pitfalls.

 - Range: Senegal to Cameroon